 UPDATED: Monday, December 22, 2014 - 11:37am

 BATON ROUGE, La.
-(NBC33) — Fog could form a few nights this week.
+(NBC33) — Fog can create dangerous driving conditions in south Louisiana.
 If you encounter any low visibility, then remember to use extra-caution while driving.
 Here are five, foggy-weather, safety tips to use:

 1. Lights ON: Low Beam